Cold-Pressed vs Centrifugal: Why Raw Juice Wins

 Two Very Different Ways to Make Juice

 Centrifugal juicers use a fast-spinning blade that shreds produce and generates heat and friction.
-Cold-pressing uses a slow hydraulic press that squeezes the juice out without heat.
-Same fruit, very different result in the bottle.
+Cold-pressing uses a slow hydraulic press that squeezes the juice out without heating it — and that difference matters for nutrition, taste, and shelf life.

 Heat Is the Enemy of Nutrition

 The heat and oxidation from high-speed juicing break down delicate vitamins and live enzymes.
-Cold-pressing keeps temperatures low, so far more of the nutrients found in raw produce survive the journey from press to glass.
+Cold-pressing keeps temperatures low, so far more of the nutrients in your kale, celery, and ginger make it into the bottle.

 Taste and Freshness You Can Notice

 Cold-pressed juice tastes brighter, cleaner, and closer to the whole fruit.
-It also separates less and holds its color and flavor longer, which is why our bottles arrive vivid and fresh rather than dull and oxidized.
+It also separates less and holds its color and flavor longer, which is why our bottles stay vibrant for days in your fridge.

 More Juice, Less Waste

 A hydraulic press extracts more liquid from the same produce, which means more nutrition per bottle and less going to waste.
-That efficiency is part of how we deliver a genuinely nutrient-dense juice rather than watered-down filler.
+That efficiency is part of how we deliver dense, vegetable-forward blends without cutting corners.

 The Life Juice Standard

 Every Life Juice bottle is cold-pressed in the Bronx, never heated, and never from concentrate.
-Browse our green juices and cleanse programs to taste the difference raw, cold-pressed juice makes.
+Browse our green juices and cleanse programs to taste the difference for yourself.

 Added to cart